 Flower pressing is a childhood classic crafts that you can have a go at!
 You can create beautiful pieces of art so simply and create mementos of your day.
 Once again, please be reasonable with the flower you pick for this activity.
 And don’t steal flowers from the private property!
 To avoid any drooping or wilting, pick your flowers at the last moment.
 This means picking flowers on your way home from a walk or to have a notebook ready with you.
 You can then start pressing the flowers on your way back and then place the notebook under a heavy item at home.

 5. Make and fly a kite

 Let’s go fly a kite!
 And let’s go make one first!
 Flying a kite is such a joyful activity!
 It is so simple and exhilarating.
-All you need is some large sheets of paper (preferably colourful), some string/twine and any decorations materials such as ribbons, glitter and pens.
+All you need is some large sheets of paper (preferably colorful), some string/twine, and any decorations materials such as ribbons, glitter, and pens.
 You can gather your main materials first and go out as a family to find the best sticks for your kite.
 And then make them and decorate them!
 And go fly that kite!

 6. Build A Den

 We all have a memory of making our own little home out in nature.
 Maybe it was a castle or an exclusive kids club where no adults were allowed.
 There is an endless list of what a den can be but building one is super easy!
 You don’t need much more than a table, or a string running between two trees and a sheet to make a great den.
 Those are the basic materials but you can decorate your den with everything you want!
 The sky’s the limit!
 This activity will keep the children entertained for the whole day.
 Just please be responsible while making in nature.